 What foods should you avoid with veneers?

 Patients with veneers may choose to avoid eating hard or sticky foods.
-We advise against eating or drinking deeply colored foods including wine and coffee.
+We advise against regularly eating or drinking deeply colored foods including wine and coffee.

 Can teeth rot under veneers?

 Teeth can begin to decay underneath veneers if cavities form.
 The decay can result in tooth loss.
 This is not common but it is not unheard of.
 This is why it is very important to practice good oral hygiene when you get teeth veneers.
 Once the decay begins, you may not see or feel the signs of it immediately.
 Daily brushing and flossing as well as regular visits to your dentist will help prevent tooth decay under your veneers.

 Will my porcelain veneers stain?

 Porcelain veneers are stain-resistant.
 This means that their color should not change for years after getting them.
 We also color-match them to each individual’s smile.
 With proper care, they should remain white and bright for many years.